suziexi/2020GSoC_FrameBlends/README.md

 ## Final Code Uploading
-This submission is a backup version of FrameBlends Pipeline on HPC.
+This submission is a simple backup of FrameBlends Pipeline code on HPC.
+The full structure and experiment data are stored in the HPC pipeline.